dphilipson/typescript-fsa-reducers/README.md

     separate NPM packages, you may run into type errors since the exported reducer has type `ReducerBuilder`, which the consuming package does not recognize unless it also depends on `typescript-fsa-reducers`.
-This is avoided by returning a plain function instead.
+This is avoided by calling `.build()`, whose return type is a plain function instead.

 Example usage: